Webulux

 The Top-of-Funnel Fallacy

 This brings us to a massive misconception within the industry.
 Most merchants only hear about Cumulative Layout Shift (CLS) in the context of Google Core Web Vitals and SEO rankings.
 Consequently, they treat CLS strictly as a top-of-funnel issue affecting blog posts or collection pages.
+That framing is exactly backwards for checkout, where CLS behaves as a transaction-integrity signal rather than a ranking metric.

 The False Metric of "Cheaper Shipping"